Dean Foley, QLD –is a finalist for the IDX Entrepreneurship Award proudly supported by UrbanGrowth NSW.

 The startup event and incubator offer a platform for Indigenous entrepreneurs to showcase their ideas and skills, to learn and develop businesses for the future.

-The Indigenous Startup Weekend held in Brisbane in August this year, saw 80 Indigenous entrepreneurs learn key skills in starting and growing their own digital businesses.
+The Indigenous Startup Weekend held in Brisbane in August last year, saw 80 Indigenous entrepreneurs learn key skills in starting and growing their own digital businesses.
 Participants had just 54 hours to create a business model, design, market and pitch their idea to a panel of successful business people.

 Following the success of the event, Dean formed Bayaramal, Australia’s first Indigenous run accelerator for Indigenous Businesses.
-Launched in collaboration with Slingshot, Barayamal offers mentorship, networking and training, with a full 12-week program for Indigenous stratup’s to begin in mid-2017.
+Launched in collaboration with Slingshot, Barayamal offers mentorship, networking and training, with a full 12-week program for Indigenous startup’s to begin in mid-2017.

-“The purpose behind Indigenous Startup Weekend and Barayamal is to promote Indigenous entrepreneurs.
+“The purpose behind Indigenous Startup Weekend and Bayaramal is to promote Indigenous entrepreneurs.
 Indigenous people make up 3% of the population, yet account for less than 1% of business owners.
 At the same time, combatting unemployment in Indigenous communities can be helped by the fact that Indigenous owned businesses are 100 times more likely to hire Indigenous people.”